Stone Temple Pilots

 5) The Led Zeppelin song STP recorded: "Dancing Days" for "Encomium: A Tribute To Led Zeppelin."
 They also covered "How Do You Sleep" for a John Lennon tribute.
 At a House of Blues performance in LA they performed "Roadhouse Blues" with Doors guitarist Robbie Krieger.

 6) STP albums: They began recording for Atlantic Records in '92 with "Core."
 "Purple" followed in '94.
 '96 saw the release of "Tiny Music - Songs From The Vatican Gift Shop."
 "No. 4" shot out in October of '99 while "Shangri-La Dee Da" appeared two years later (that would be '01).
 '03 release "Thank You" packaged the hits and best known songs.

-7) STP went on a brief tour in support of "Shangri-La Dee Da" before pulling the plug.
+7) How it ended (the first time): STP went on a brief tour in support of "Shangri-La Dee Da" before pulling the plug.

 What goes around comes around: STP's subsequent implosion resulted in Weiland joining Velvet Revolver (for two albums) and the DeLeo brothers recording an album and touring.
 But in January, '08, Weiland announced that STP would reform.
 This news was greeted warmly, if only for the possibility of Weiland having a project to keep him busy and clean during Velvet Revolver's downtime.